Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 <script>

-let video = document.querySelector("#my-player");
+let video = document.querySelector("#my-player")

-let src = "https://assets.imgix.video/videos/girl-reading-book-in-library.mp4?fm=hls";
+let src =

 if (video.canPlayType("application/vnd.apple.mpegurl")) {

-video.src = src;
+video.src = src

 } else if (Hls.isSupported()) {

-let hls = new Hls();
+let hls = new Hls()

 hls.loadSource(src)